Augusto11CB/English-Repository/Vocabulary/Vocabulary 3.md

 > There is a nasty smell in here
 > he had a nasty cut above the eye
 > she has a nasty habit of picking on people in meetings

+nasty - unkind
+> Don't be so nasty to your brother - he's four years younger than you!